ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Chaining dependent operations

-Dependencies are most often found in network requests, where you need a previous request to the server to complete before you can construct the next one, and so
+Dependencies are most often found in network requests, where a previous request to the server needs to complete before the next one can be constructed, and so
 on:

 ```objc